 - Salt and pepper

-Peel (using a knife) and cut up the celeriac.
-Drizzle with 1 tbsp olive oil.
+- Peel (using a knife) and cut up the celeriac.
+Drizzle with 1 tablespoon olive oil.
 Bake for 45 mins to an hour or until soft with some of the edges brown.

-In a large pan on a medium heat, place the other 1 tbsp olive oil.
+- In a large pan on a medium heat, place the other 1 tablespoon olive oil.
 Cook the onion until translucent, then add the garlic and cook for a further few minutes.
 Next add the cumin, coriander and nutmeg.